New York Institute of Technology College of Osteopathic Medicine

 - Physics, 8 semester hours with lab

-*Biochemistry,4 semester hours with lab, may be substituted for Organic Chemistry II.
+- *Biochemistry, with or without lab, may be substituted for Organic Chemistry II.

 - College English, 6 semester hours